GovTechSG/sgds-web-component/docs/Stylings.md

 ## Global Styles and Theming

-Customize the styles at the :root level by overriding the values of css tokens defined in file `@govtechsg/sgds-web-component/themes/day.css file.
+Customize the styles at the `:root` level by overriding the values of css tokens defined in file `@govtechsg/sgds-web-component/themes/day.css` file.
+This file contains the primitive and semantic css tokens.
+For system level UI changes, we encourage you to make primitive and semantic level style changes at the `:root` rather than component specific changes.

 See all tokens in [github](https://github.com/GovTechSG/sgds-web-component/blob/restructure-v2/src/themes/day.css)